vijilAI/docs/source/python-sdk/examples/rag.md

 client = Vijil()
 ```

-We have already loaded FinanceBench as an evaluation harness in Vijil Evaluate.
+FinanceBench already exists as an evaluation harness in Vijil Evaluate.
 Now we simply create an evaluation of the given LLM on this harness.

 ```python
 evaluation = client.evaluations.create(